 Show All Answers

-The Town of Apex will start collecting the stormwater utility fee on January 1, 2022.
-The fee will become part of the Apex utility customer’s monthly bill alongside water, sewer, electricity and solid waste services.
+The Town of Apex began collecting the stormwater utility fee on January 1, 2022.
+The fee appears in the Apex utility customer’s monthly bill alongside water, sewer, electricity and solid waste services.

 All owners or tenants of property within Town limits pay the fee.
 Tax exempt organizations also pay the fee since their property contains impervious surface.
 Properties with 400 square feet (sf) or less of impervious surface are not subject to the fee.
 Properties outside of the Town’s corporate limits are also not subject to the fee.